 The Hanyu Pinyin system is not the only way to write Chinese using a Western alphabet.
 Pinyin was introduced in 1958 but took many years before it became widely adopted.
 Many systems have been tried over the centuries to achieve the same result.
 Due to its continued use in Hong Kong and Taiwan the Wade-Giles system is the most widely seen alternative.
 It was the system used in the early twentieth century and so it is found in most of English books from this period (1890-1970).
 The Wade-Giles system ➚ is still sometimes seen today in the spelling of such names as Mao Tse-tung (Mao Zedong 毛泽东); Peking (Beijing); Szechuan (Sichuan) and Yangtse Kiang (Yangzi Jiang).

 It was developed by Sir Thomas Wade ➚, a British ambassador and scholar, in 1859 and later refined by Herbert Giles ➚, another British ambassador and scholar in the 1890s.
 They were both, at different times, Professors of Chinese ➚ at Cambridge University, UK.
 It remained in use in Western countries up to the 1970s.
 Other systems were developed, but not as widely used, including the American Yale system ➚ of 1943.

 The differences between Pinyin and Wade Giles illustrate the problem of mapping Chinese sounds to similar English ones.
 For example the Chinese ‘b’ sound is somewhat intermediate between English ‘b’ and ‘p’.
 The Chinese ‘r’ sound is made in a different way to the English ‘r’ and this is why some Chinese (particularly Cantonese people) can have difficulty with ‘r’s and ‘l’s.
 Both systems have merit; in mandarin ‘c’ is nothing like the English sound - the Wade-Giles alternative of ‘ts’ is closer.
-Wade-Giles does have its oddities too, for example while Ch’ing is pronounced ching; Chiang is pronounced Jee-ang.
-One reason for the stark differences is that some Wade-Giles spellings are based on the local rather than the Beijing dialect; this was because the early linguists listened to local dialect speakers not just people from Beijing.
+Wade-Giles does have its oddities too, for example while Ch’ing is pronounced Ching; Chiang is pronounced Jee-ang.
+One reason for the stark differences is that some Wade-Giles spellings are based on the local rather than the Beijing dialect; this was because the early linguists listened to local dialect speakers particularly in southern China not just people from Beijing.